 A copy of your Hong Kong Identity Card (if any);

 A copy of your HKU Student Card (if any);

 A copy of your offer of admission letter issued by HKU (if any).

-+ Q36 : What should I do if my EEP with current visa/entry permit label is lost, damaged in Mainland?
-(For PRC mainland student)
++ Q36 : What should I do if my EEP with current visa/entry permit label is lost, damaged in the Mainland?
+(For mainland students)

 You are required to replace the EEP in the Mainland China at the Public Security Bureau where your household registration is kept.
 At the same time, you are advised to apply for a tourist visa to enter Hong Kong for processing the student visa replacement in person at ImmD.

-+ Q37 : What should I do if my passport/EEP is lost or damaged?
++ Q37 : What should I do if my EEP is lost or damaged in Hong Kong?

 + Q38 : I have a valid student visa in my old passport/travel document.
 Can I transfer it to my new passport/travel document?

 You should present both your old and new passports/travel documents when entering Hong Kong.
 Afterwards, you may apply for ‘Transfer of Endorsement’ in person at ImmD.

 CHANGE OF STUDY PROGRAMME